pkp/ops-user-guide/en/authoring.md

 Upload your submission files.

-**Upload File**: Each file needs to be assigned as a particular component, which helps organize the files for large projects.
+**Upload Submission**: Each file needs to be assigned as a particular component, which helps organize the files for large projects.

 You'll upload each of your files one at a time.
 You will have the opportunity to upload more files in a moment.